gonzalez-delgado/wgof_torus/README.md

 1. Testing the equality of the one-dimensional marginals on the circle (file: twosample.marginal.torus.test.R),
 2. Upper bound p-values (file: twosample.ubound.torus.test.R).

 Each file includes details on how to implement the test, as well as some minimal reproducible examples.
+A Wasserstein two-sample goodness-of-fit test for measures supported on the circle is also included, in the file twosample.test.s1.R.